Heating Value

-The gross (high) and net (low) heating values
+The gross (high) and net (low) heating values.

-The heating value is
+The heat value is

 We differentiate between gross and net heating values: